 And in the heart of the Quartier des Spectacles, see the weather change in a whole new way.
 Look up to the facade of the President-Kennedy Pavilion at UQAM and the WILDER Building to see the world premiere of futuristic, generative video projection Gravitation, created by Féline B and the Rodeo FX studio – you’ll see evolving real-time visuals based on data from two weather stations located in the area.

 Winter shines bright in Montréal

 One of many winter holiday activities in Montréal – not to mention one of the free things to do this winter in Montréal – Luminothérapie turns the power on from noon until well after dark in Place des Festivals.
-Right next door, you'll find entertainment hub Place des Arts. and the Musée d'art contemporain de Montréal Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins, transformed into a magical Holiday Kingdom this season, with an illuminated fountain, visits with Santa and more.
+Right next door, you'll find entertainment hub Place des Arts, where you can see holiday concerts, dance performances and more.
+Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins, transformed into a magical Holiday Kingdom this season, with an illuminated fountain, visits with Santa and more.
 And stroll down Ste.
-Catherine Street all the way to the Village to see the sights at Noël dans le Parc in Place Émilie-Gamelin.
+Catherine Street all the way to the Village to see the sights at Christmas in the Park in Place Émilie-Gamelin.

 A showcase for primarily local artists, Luminothérapie grew out of Montréal’s participation in UNESCO’s Creative Cities Network, a global network exchanging ideas on innovative urban culture.
-Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown in late February.
+Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown in February and early March.